Turf Moor: Structure and facilities

 The North Stand was constructed in 1996.
 It can accommodate around 8,000 spectators and runs parallel to the length of the pitch.
 The television gantry and the press box are both situated at the back of the North.
 The stand's suite has been licensed since 2005 to hold civil wedding services and it can also be used for banqueting events.
 The Jimmy McIlroy Stand was erected in 1996 and is situated at the eastern side of the pitch with an approximate capacity of 6,000.
-The North and Jimmy McIlroy Stands together house the stadium's corporate hospitality boxes.
+Both the North and Jimmy McIlroy Stands contain the stadium's corporate hospitality boxes.
 The Jimmy McIlroy's upper tier is the designated family area.
 A memorial garden is located behind the stand and includes a dugout replica with an image of former manager Brian Miller with his hands aloft, which was taken before Burnley's match against Orient in 1987; Burnley defeated their opponents in the final game of the season and avoided relegation from the Football League.

-The Bob Lord Stand, constructed in 1974, has a capacity of around 4,000 and runs parallel with Harry Potts Way, named after Harry Potts, the manager who won the 1959–60 First Division with Burnley.
+The Bob Lord Stand, constructed in 1974, has a capacity of around 4,000 and runs parallel with Harry Potts Way, named after Harry Potts, the manager who won the 1959–60 First Division title with Burnley.
 It houses the club's trophy room as well as the directors' box and a corporate area.
 The Burnley club shop is located between the Bob Lord and Jimmy McIlroy Stands.
 The Cricket Field, opened in 1969, is Turf Moor's oldest stand.
 It houses home and away fans and has a capacity of around 4,000.
 The stand backs onto Burnley Cricket Club's pavilion and contains both teams' dressing rooms and the officials' lounge.
 Since the 2000s, the Cricket Field Stand has been renamed the David Fishwick Stand, the Ladbrokes Stand and the Barnfield Construction Stand for sponsorship reasons.

-Burnley opened the world's first higher education institution with university degrees in the football and sports industry in 2011.
+In 2011, Burnley opened the world's first higher education institution with university degrees in the football and sports industry.
 It was named the University Campus of Football Business and was set up at Turf Moor.
-Other campus locations were later opened at Wembley Stadium, London, and at the City of Manchester Stadium, Manchester.
+Other campus locations were later opened at Wembley Stadium (London) and at the City of Manchester Stadium (Manchester).

 A popular drink served at Turf Moor since the First World War is "Béné & Hot"—the French liqueur Bénédictine topped up with hot water.
 The East Lancashire Regiment soldiers acquired a taste for the liqueur while stationed at the birthplace of the beverage in Fécamp, Normandy, during the war.
-They drank it with hot water to keep warm in the trenches, and the surviving soldiers later returned to the East Lancashire area with the liqueur.
-More than 30 bottles are sold at each game, which makes the club one of the world's biggest sellers of Bénédictine; Turf Moor is the only British football ground to sell it.
+They drank it with hot water to keep warm in the trenches, and the surviving soldiers later returned to East Lancashire with the liqueur.
+More than 30 bottles are sold at each match, making Burnley one of the world's largest sellers of Bénédictine and Turf Moor the only British football ground to serve it.